J. J. Barea: 2009–11: first championship

 The Mavericks won the final game of the series to advance past the Lakers.
 Barea was the second-leading scorer for his team, putting up 22 points to go along with 8 assists.
 At one point in the fourth quarter, Barea had darted down the lane and was in midair about to finish a layup when Lakers' center Andrew Bynum threw him an elbow; the flagrant foul caused Barea to fall down hard and Bynum to be immediately ejected.
-Barea recovered, however, and played the game to the end.
+Barea recovered, however, and played the rest of the game.
 He called the foul "dangerous".
 Initially Bynum was unapologetic about the incident, saying, "We were getting embarrassed.
 They were breaking us down.
 So I just fouled somebody."
 He later issued a formal apology to the league and to Barea.
 The NBA suspended Bynum for the first five games in the next season in consequence, but later shortened the suspension to four games due to the lockout-shortened season.

 The Mavericks advanced to the NBA Finals where they faced the Miami Heat led by the trio of Dwyane Wade, Chris Bosh, and Lebron James.
 Coach Rick Carlisle decided to start Barea when they were down 1–2 in the series.
 Barea became a key player, being instrumental in changing the dynamic of the entire series and winning the next three games.
 The Mavericks defeated the Heat 4 games to 2 and so claimed their first NBA championship in franchise history.
 Barea became the second Puerto Rican player to ever win an NBA championship, following Butch Lee in 1980.
 Barea started in three of 21 playoff games that he played for the Mavericks, while averaging 8.9 points, 1.9 rebounds, and 3.4 assists in 18.6 minutes per game.